Academic Policies: Doctoral Degree

 Any of the above situations must be endorsed by the Director of Graduate Studies and/or Chair of the Dissertation Committee, and will require pre-approval of the Graduate School.
 All videoconferencing and other virtual media arrangements must meet the Graduate School's expectations.

-For more information on the guidelines for preparing a thesis or dissertation, please click here.
+For more information on the guidelines for preparing a thesis or dissertation, please review the Submitting Thesis/Dissertation website and the Guidelines for Preparing or Submitting a Thesis or Dissertation outlined in the Graduate School Manual.

 The acceptable length for an abstract to be published in Dissertation Abstracts International (DAI) is 350 words.
 The student may prepare a lengthy abstract for inclusion in the dissertation and a more concise summary for publication in DAI.
 The abstract is expected to give a succinct account of the student's dissertation so that a reader can quickly learn the essential contents and results.
 A typical abstract includes a statement of the problem, an account of procedure or methods followed, and an account of main results and conclusions.